varnerlab/CHEME-1800-Computing-Book/unit-3-learning/lp.md

 :label: example-resource-allocation-dual
 :class: dropdown

-Consider another facility with no chemical process manufacturing capacity that instead wishes to purchase the entire capacity of the previous factory.
+Consider another facility with no chemical process manufacturing capacity that instead wishes to purchase the production capacity of the previous factory.
 In this case, the dual decision variables $y_{i}$ are the offer prices per unit capacity.
 For the offer to be accepted, $\mathbf{A}^{T}\mathbf{y}\geq\mathbf{c}$, i.e., facility one makes at least as much by selling the capacity as they do by manufacturing the chemical products.

 The dual of {prf:ref}`example-resource-allocation-primal`, which computes the capacity prices $y_{i}$, can be solved as: